 Berkey Countertop Water Filter

 This is currently the absolute best water filter on the market and a prepper favorite due to its amazing filtration capabilities.
 It can filter up to 6,000 gallons of water before you need to change the filters.
-Although I would not recommend relying on pool water as your primary drinking water source, but if things got desperate and you were to try drinking it, I would only do it using the best filter possible first, which this one is!
+I would certainly not recommend relying on pool water as a drinking water source.
+But this water filter is good enough though to let you turn to some pretty less-than-ideal water sources for drinking water (although I would personally still avoid drinking pool water).
+When it comes to something as important as drinking water, you really should have the best available filter on the market on your side, and in many prepper’s opinions, this is it!

 This specific model comes with two of the black activated carbon filter elements which are needed for removing even more contaminants from water than the traditional white elements, including harmful chemicals.
 Chemical contamination is certainly the biggest concern in pool water.
 It’s also easily powerful enough to filter out those biological contaminants that grow if your pool filter is turned off for a while due to a power failure.
 How about that nasty creek behind your house?
 Not a problem with this filter.
 Seriously.
 That’s why most serious preppers have one of these.